02

 My Role

-I worked alongside the Director of Design and a team of developers to fully reimagine the web app’s interface while migrating to use RESTful APIs that were being developed.
+I worked alongside the Director of Design, a team of developers, and stakeholders to fully reimagine the web app’s interface while migrating its backend to newly developed APIs.

 Challenges